-In 2020, Canada's mining sector paid \$2.1 billion in corporate income taxes (federal, provincial and territorial) and mining taxes/royalties (provincial and territorial).
-Of this, 61% (\$1.8 billion) was paid in provincial and territorial mining taxes and/or royalties.
-This royalty return is one of the lowest in the world for mineral resources, largely due to the fact that Canada generally assesses royalty payments after all costs have been calculated.
-This is increasingly rare in resource intensive countries, with most of the other major mining nations calculating royalties based on the value of the mineral extracted.
-Movement toward a royalty system that is based on actual rent generated by the mining sector would remedy this disparity.
+In 2020, Canada's mining sector paid \$2.1 billion in corporate income taxes (federal, provincial and territorial) and mining taxes/royalties (provincial and territorial).81 Of this, 61% (\$1.8 billion) was paid in provincial and territorial mining taxes and/or royalties.82 This royalty return is one of the lowest in the world for mineral resources, largely due to the fact that Canada generally assesses royalty payments after all costs have been calculated.
+This is increasingly rare in resource intensive countries, with most of the other major mining nations calculating royalties based on the value of the mineral extracted.83 Movement toward a royalty system that is based on actual rent generated by the mining sector84 would remedy this disparity.
 Such a system would shift the production function and is thus best thought of as a regulation rent which accounts for the substantial externalised costs that are involved in extraction.

-Noting rent to be revenues in excess of what is required to maintain Canadian mining resources in production, we consider what might rightly be considered the operating profit (before taxes) from Canadian mining operations less a fair return, to represent the total rent in Canadian mining industry.
+Noting rent to be revenues in excess of what is required to maintain Canadian mining resources in production, we consider we might rightly consider the operating profit (before taxes) from Canadian mining operations85 less a fair return, to represent the total rent in Canadian mining industry.
 For the purposes of the estimates in the paper we set the rate at a generous 10% to correspond to the long-term performance of the S&P/TSX composite index.
 Therefore, the operating profit of Canadian mining operations less a further 10% of revenue might be considered the total rent (Table 6).

 We do not propose collecting all of the identified rent, as we allow for the realities of the market in which these mining operations exist.
 We do suggest collecting additional royalty and mining taxes at a rate that is close to 50% higher than the current regimes in Canada, allowing industry to maintain a generous profit margin.
-Thus, we estimate that \$1.6 billion
+Thus, we estimate that \$1.6 billion in additional revenue in royalties and mining taxes could have been collected in 2021 as economic rent.